 Why this Sample is such a big deal

 This is every part on the project bike.
 All of them, right down to the cable ferrules, the decals… even the tape.
-And since this is a more or less ‘generic’ bike, this supplied parts list will be almost identical to what you need.
-You just substitute in your derailleur in place of mine.
+And since this is a more or less ‘generic’ bike, these line items are going to be what you need, too.
+Substitute in your derailleur in place of mine.
 Your frame in place of mine and so on.
-If you were overwhelmed by the thought of figuring out all the parts needed to make a bike… this is your cheat sheet listing everything you need.
+If you were overwhelmed by the thought of figuring out all the tiny bits needed to make a bike… this is your cheat sheet listing everything.

 How it Works (project management)